 Strength training, like aerobic exercise, can give people a sense of well-being, and it may help alleviate the depression that sometimes accompanies aging and diabetes.

 Strong arms and legs also make everyday activities easier, whether it’s carrying groceries, climbing stairs, or getting in and out of the bathtub.
 Strong ankles and thighs help prevent falls, which are the most common cause of injuries in senior citizens and are a common reason for being admitted to a nursing home.

 Other types of activity can also enhance flexibility and balance, two other aspects of physical fitness that tend to diminish with age.
 Practicing yoga or tai chi, for example, can improve flexibility, strengthen muscles around joints, and improve a person’s balance.
 The meditative aspects of these practices are also thought to relieve stress, improve mental focus, and possibly even help alleviate lethargy and depression.
-People can try out yoga or tai chi by taking classes at a local YMCA or health club, or by buying or borrowing one of the many “how to” yoga and tai chi DVDs that are now available in stores and at the library.
+People can try out yoga or tai chi by taking classes at a local YMCA or health club, or by buying, borrowing, or viewing one of the many “how to” yoga and tai chi videos that are now available in stores, online, and at the library.

-Get a good night’s sleep.
-Another key to maintaining your vitality throughout life is getting a good night#x2019;s sleep.
+Another key to maintaining your vitality throughout life is getting a good night’s sleep.
 Inadequate sleep not only can lead to feeling listless and unfocused, but it can directly affect your physical health.
 Studies have shown that sleep deprivation can lead to insulin resistance, which can make diabetes more difficult to control and may even raise the risk of heart disease.